Governor’s traffic safety bureau, amendments to ch 20

 PUBLIC SAFETY DEPARTMENT

-The Public Safety Department hereby proposes to amend Chapter 20, "Governor's Traffic Safety Bureau," Iowa Administrative Code.
+The Public Safety Department hereby amends Chapter 20, "Governor's Traffic Safety Bureau," Iowa Administrative Code.

 Legal Authority for Rule Making